wiiitek/seleniumgrid/README.md

 From version 3.x Selenium uses [geckodriver] for interactions with Firefox browser and this driver supports Firefox version 55 and greater (see [Gecko Supported Firefoxen][supported-firefoxen]).

-So if we want to use older Firefox version, we need specific config for Selenium [hub and node][hub-and-node].

 Sample Setup
 ------------